Estimate the mortgage amount that best fits your budget.

 |Total monthly payment||$1,226||$1,368|

-Different lenders offer different rates, so it’s important to shop around if you want to get the best deal.
-You can check our rate table which offers current information on various lenders.
+Different mortgage lenders offer different rates, so it’s important to shop around if you want to get the best deal.
+You can check our rate table above regularly for current information on various lenders.
 You can also visit lenders’ websites to see their VA interest rates today, and research the best VA mortgage lenders.